AckerlyXu/heima/articles/documentdb/documentdb-mongodb-robomongo.md

-<properties
+---
-    pageTitle="Use Robomongo with an Azure DocumentDB account with protocol support for MongoDB | Azure" description="Learn how to use Robomongo with a DocumentDB account with protocol support for MongoDB, now available for preview." keywords="robomongo"
+title: Use Robomongo with an Azure DocumentDB account with protocol support for MongoDB | Azure
+description: Learn how to use Robomongo with a DocumentDB account with protocol support for MongoDB, now available for preview.
-    services="documentdb"
-    author="AndrewHoh"
-    manager="jhubbard"
-    editor=""
-    documentationcenter="" />
-<tags
-    ms.assetid="352c5fb9-8772-4c5f-87ac-74885e63ecac"
-    ms.service="documentdb"
-    ms.workload="data-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="11/29/2016"
-    wacn.date=""
-    ms.author="anhoh" />
+keywords: robomongo
+services: documentdb
+author: AndrewHoh
+manager: jhubbard
+editor: ''
+documentationcenter: ''

+ms.assetid: 352c5fb9-8772-4c5f-87ac-74885e63ecac
+ms.service: documentdb
+ms.workload: data-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 11/29/2016
+wacn.date: ''
+ms.author: anhoh
+---

 # Use Robomongo with a DocumentDB account with protocol support for MongoDB
 To connect to an Azure DocumentDB account with protocol support for MongoDB using Robomongo, you must:

 - Download and install [Robomongo](https://robomongo.org/)
-- Have your DocumentDB account with protocol support for MongoDB [connection string](/documentation/articles/documentdb-connect-mongodb-account/) information
+- Have your DocumentDB account with protocol support for MongoDB [connection string](./documentdb-connect-mongodb-account.md) information

 ## Connect using Robomongo
 To add your DocumentDB account with protocol support for MongoDB to the Robomongo MongoDB Connections, perform the following steps.

-1. Retrieve your DocumentDB with protocol support for MongoDB connection information using the instructions [here](/documentation/articles/documentdb-connect-mongodb-account/).
+1. Retrieve your DocumentDB with protocol support for MongoDB connection information using the instructions [here](./documentdb-connect-mongodb-account.md).

     ![Screen shot of the connection string blade](./media/documentdb-mongodb-robomongo/connectionstringblade.png)
 2. Run *Robomongo.exe*